-But, there are a few key differences between markets and murmurations and the unique impact and limitations of crowd intelligence in financial markets, specifically.
+But, there are a few key differences between markets, market flows, murmurations, and the unique impact and limitations of crowd intelligence in financial markets, specifically.

-The first is - and this is a big one - that markets are reflexive.
+The first is - and this is a big one - that markets and market flows are reflexive.

 George Soros was the first to discover this truth.
-He wrote that, "Reflexivity sets up a feedback loop between market valuations and the so-called fundamentals which are being valued."
+He wrote that "Reflexivity sets up a feedback loop between market valuations and the so-called fundamentals which are being valued."
 This means that the act of valuing a stock, bond, or currency, actually affects the underlying fundamentals on which they are valued, thus changing participants perceptions of what their prices should be.
-A process that plays out in a never ending loop...
+A process that plays out in a never-ending loop...

-This is why Soros says that, "Financial markets, far from accurately reflecting all the available knowledge, always provides a distorted view of reality."
+This is why Soros says that "Financial markets, far from accurately reflecting all the available knowledge, always provide a distorted view of reality."
 And that the level of distortion is "sometimes quite insignificant, and at other times quite pronounced."

-This means that markets are efficient most of the time except for some of the times when they become wildly not so.
+This means that markets and market flows are efficient most of the time except for some of the times when they become wildly not so.